Tatara88/Minecraft/Klaxon/Readme.md

 A klaxon can be heard ingame only if it has been downloaded because of one of those two events.
 It means that a player won't hear its own klaxon if it has not been uploaded and downloaded before.
 It can be used as a way to detect if the P2P is working or not.

 Once a klaxon has been downloaded, it is saved in the `.minecraft/config/klaxons` folder client-side and in the `yourserver/config/klaxons` folder server-side.
 You can easily check if the P2P is working by looking at these folders.
+Finally, it is added to the Minecraft sound manager.
+The klaxon can now be heard ingame.

 ## How to craft it